MaskyS/Studento/README.md

  <a href='https://play.google.com/store/apps/details?id=com.MaskyS.studento&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' height="100"/></a>
 </p>

+## Note: Studento was acquired in 2020, so I no longer maintain it.

 ## Studento: the only app you need for acing your CIE Exams

 Studento is designed to be the O/A Level student's swiss knife- it's an assistant app by students, for students.